Regional Labour Market Advisor | Auckland Region | Permanent

 Would you relish the opportunity to make a meaningful difference to Aucklanders, in partnership with others, to identify and facilitate timely and impactful labour market solutions?

-About The Role | Mō te tūnga
+About The Role | Mō te tūnga:

-You will also collaborate closely with internal stakeholders, offering strategic support to ensure alignment and effectiveness across our initiatives.
+You’ll also collaborate closely with internal stakeholders, offering strategic support to ensure alignment and effectiveness across our initiatives.

-What you’ll bring | Ngā pūkenga kauneke
+What you’ll bring | Ōu pūmanawatanga:

 - Problem-solving, innovation and strategic thinking skills

-- a strong communicator with proven success in influencing change and negotiating effectively across complex stakeholder groups.
+Enjoy sharing knowledge, fostering cooperation and commitment to achieving shared goals, and have proven success in influencing change and negotiating effectively across complex stakeholder groups.

-Position Description
+Position Description | He Whakaahuatanga Tūnga:

 Please take some time to read and understand the following position description: http://www.msd.govt.nz/hr/documents/position-descriptions/dce-service-delivery/client-service-delivery/regional-labour-market-advisor.docx